 Microgreens are more similar to baby greens in that only their stems and leaves are considered edible.
 However, unlike baby greens, they are much smaller in size and can be sold before being harvested.

-From farmers markets to local restaurants and chefs, microgreens are perfect for enhancing salads or using as a garnish.
+From private homes, farmers markets to restaurants, microgreens are perfect for enhancing salads or using as a garnish.